Skip to main content

 • The frequency of the messages and the associated MAC address(es) can help to diagnose.
 More information on the Air Marshal product can be found here.

-• Single or multiple device packet flood - Denotes that an AP has detected that single or multiple client(s) have attempted to flood the wireless environment with a type of packet.
+• Single or multiple device packet flood - Denotes that an AP has detected that single or multiple client(s) attempted to flood the wireless environment with a type of packet.
 These message can indicate a malicious attack or temporary, client-based misbehavior.

 Examples: